jbgriesner/SmartFalcon/README.md

-# what_are_the_odds
+# Smart Falcon

-This is home to _what_are_the_odds_, a simple minimalistic web application project that displays the odds that Millenium Falcon reaches the Rebel forces before the Empire.
+This is home to _Smart Falcon_, a simple minimalistic web application project that displays the odds that Millenium Falcon reaches the Rebel forces before the Empire.
-You can test my implementation online on [my personal server](http://79.137.74.197:8000/)

 ## Getting Started